 Michelle Ryan first stepped into a New York Sports Club 25 years ago while in high school.
 Since being named CMO in October 2015, Ryan has helped oversee a major redesign of all of Town Sports International’s properties, which included physically revamping its gyms, logo, and digital ecosystem (app and website) to ensure existing and potential gym-goers have a modernized gym experience.

-Previously, Ryan worked with brands including Juicy Active, Armani Exchange, DKNY, Calvin Klein, and Guess, plus all of the brands under those retail divisions.
+Previously, Ryan worked with brands including Juicy Couture, Armani Exchange, DKNY, Calvin Klein, and Guess, plus all the product lines under those retail brands.

 In an interview with CMO.com, Ryan addressed Town Sports’ transformation, digital engagement, and the changing landscape of fitness.